mynkknwl-commits/customer-churn-prediction/README.md

 # Customer Churn Prediction Using Machine Learning

-## Project Overview
+## 📌 Project Overview

-This project predicts whether a customer is likely to churn or stay using Machine Learning.
+This project predicts whether a customer is likely to **churn (leave the service)** or **stay** based on customer information.

-The project uses the Telco Customer Churn dataset and a Logistic Regression classification model.
-A Streamlit web application allows users to enter customer details and receive a churn prediction.
+The project uses Machine Learning techniques to train a classification model and provides a **Streamlit web application** where users can enter customer details and get a churn prediction with probability.

-## Objective
+## 🎯 Objective

+The main objective of this project is to:

 - Analyze customer churn data
-- Preprocess the data
+- Preprocess categorical and numerical features
 - Train a Machine Learning classification model
-- Predict customer churn
+- Predict whether a customer is likely to churn
-- Display predictions through a Streamlit web application
+- Display the prediction through an interactive web application

-## Technologies Used
+## 🛠️ Technologies Used

 - Python
 - Pandas